 - Learning Objectives:

-- Discuss how cultural competence and patient-centered communication enhance the quality and success of health equity research
+- Understand how cultural and structural competence and relationship-centered communication enhance the quality and success of health equity research.

-- Discuss innovative recruitment strategies for socially at-risk populations, including hiring and training staff for health equity research studies
+- Apply innovative recruitment strategies for socially at-risk populations, including hiring and training staff for health equity research studies.

 - Methods of Assessment: